-CSU's compliance services don't just end with CMMC requirements.
+CSU's compliance services don't just end with CMMC and PCI DSS requirements.
 We can also help you with standards set by the National Institute of Standards and Technology (NIST), Defense Federal Acquisition Regulation Supplement (DFARS), International Traffic in Arms Regulations (ITAR), and General Data Protection Regulation (GDPR).
-And while that all sounds like a confusing bowl of alphabet soup, CSU makes the process easy to achieve cybersecurity compliance.
+And while that all sounds like a confusing bowl of alphabet soup, CSU makes the process of achieving cybersecurity compliance easy.

 What Every Business Owner Must Know About Hiring An Honest, Competent, Responsive And Fairly Priced Computer Consultant